zzak00/nlp_with_transformers_visualizations/chapter1.md

 ## The Attention Mechanism

 The core concept behind the **Attention mechanism** is the assignment of weights to data, specifically to tokens (words in our context).
 Instead of producing a single hidden state for the entire input sequence, the encoder generates a hidden state at each step.
-This allows the decoder to access these individual states and make decisions regarding which portions of the input are most important and relevent at each step of the output generation.🎯 Through this mechanism, the model becomes capable of learning non trivial alignments between words in the generated translation and those present in the source sentence.
+This allows the decoder to access these individual states and make decisions regarding which portions of the input are most important and relevant at each step of the output generation.🎯 Through this mechanism, the model becomes capable of learning non-trivial alignments between words in the generated translation and those present in the source sentence.

 ### An Illustrative Example